 Adrenaline and other neurochemicals rush to a person’s brain when they experience something traumatic.
 As a result, these chemical reactions imprint a picture of the occurrence there.
 Eventually, this becomes a devastating memory that reels in the brain’s emotional side.

 The result is a disconnect from the other side of the brain that handles reasoning and cognitive processing.
-This prohibits the brain’s reasonable side from helping the emotional side escape memories of the trauma.
+These chemicals prohibit the brain’s reasonable side from helping the emotional side escape memories of the trauma.

 Consequences of Trauma and the Brain